-This post was written by Elana Kopelevich, Galvanize Web Development Resident
+This post was written by Elana Kopelevich, Software Engineering Resident

 Java Came First

-The Java project – originally intended to be a solution for interactive television – was initially developed under the title Oak, named after an oak tree that stood outside a core developer’s office.
-Later, the project went by the name Green and finally, perhaps influenced by a caffeine fueled sprint, it was renamed to Java, as in coffee.
+The Java project—originally intended to be a solution for interactive television—was initially developed under the title Oak, named after an oak tree that stood outside a core developer’s office.
+Later, the project went by the name Green.
+Finally, perhaps influenced by a caffeine-fueled sprint, it was renamed Java, as in coffee.
 In retrospect, this seems like a pretty obvious naming decision for developers.

 In the same year that Java 1.0 was unleashed on the world, a Netscape employee named Brendan Eich wrote an entirely new kind of language.
-Eich’s employer tasked him with creating a language that runs natively in the browser (unlike Java, which required encapsulated Java programs to be loaded) as well appeal to nonprofessional programmers.
+Eich’s employer tasked him with creating a language that would run natively in the browser (unlike Java, which required encapsulated Java programs to be loaded) as well as appeal to nonprofessional programmers.